mars-planet/mars_city/servers/solarstorm/doc/swds.rst

 Some of the dependencies for the module are PyBrain in [1] and PyTango in [5].
-The PyTango library is used for the Python bindings of the Tango Distribution control system.
+The PyTango library is used for the Python bindings of the Tango distributed control system.
 The PyBrain library is being used for the construction of different possible neural network architectures.
 Please note that the documentation of the PyBrain library has not been updated for a long time.
-So there seem to be some diferences in the documentation and the actual code.
+So there seem to be some differences in the documentation and the actual code.
 Thus, it is highly recommended that the PyBrain code be studied instead of just relying only on the documentation.